pniewiejski/learn-io-polling/README.md

 ### A few words on file descriptors 🔬

-When we think about file descriptors we usually think about some abstract handle that we use to access a file (or a pipe, socket, etc.).
+When we think about file descriptors, we usually think about some abstract handle that we use to access a file (or a pipe, socket, etc.).
 And this already is a good intuition.
 It is something _abstract_.
 Physically its a non-negative integer, generally represented as `int` type.
 Usually when created (eg. by a `open(2)` syscall) it will be the lowest (lowest number) file descriptor not